rpuntaie/blog/cryptocurrency_as_money.rst

 Speculative human changes are local changes.
 Bots can help to merge the many cryptos into a stable global money.

-Cryptos need to be trustworthy

-- the network needs to be reliable and stay online all the time
-- the link to real assets (NFT) must be correct
-- The way programming decisions are made, whether centralized or via enhancement proposal publicly scrutinized

 .. note::